-Model properties are automatically added in the information block, which can also be customized.
+Model properties are automatically added to the information block, which can also be customized.
 You can adjust the drawing view scale, add dimensions, hole callouts, center-lines, and other annotations to communicate the drawings.
 You can also use the Model Items tool to add all the annotations in one go.
 Finally, export the drawing to suitable media e.g., PDF and/or .jpeg.
-The following gif shows the steps to start a drawing, add orthogonal views, and use the Model Items tool to auto populate your dimensions.
+The following gif shows the steps to start a drawing, add orthogonal views, and use the Model Items tool to auto-populate your dimensions.

 A great feature of these drawings is that they update with the model.
 Any update to the model will be reflected in the drawing.

 How often do you use engineering drawings to communicate your models?
 Let us know in the comments.